MaxEffortCode/MntStn/README.md

 source venv/bin/activate
 ```

-## 3. Configure Postgres & PATH (Work in Progress - Max if you read this can you pls update this section since you configured Postgres)

-There is no longer a need to configure postgres, since we have decided on using a file server rather than a database server.

 Woohoo!
 Run the form scraper script.
 You can now run the main script of this project with the following command:
 ```
 python3 -m Apps.Collection.src.sec_form_crawler